Sometimes a wine label is so pretty that I just have to buy a bottle.

 Wine and dogs~what's not to love?

-We spent a weekend touring vineyards in the
+We spent a weekend touring vineyards in

-North Carolina.
 We chose these dog-themed wineries.

-My favorite label because we have three dogs.
+My favorite label because

-I've found that the best way to remove the labels is
+I've found that the easiest way to

 Plan A: The oven method

-Put the bottle in a 400 degree oven for 10 minutes.
+Put the bottle in a 350 degree oven for

+about 10 minutes.
 This works most of the time.

 Remove the hot bottle with good oven mitts.

-Use a knife to gently lift up one corner of the label.
+Use a knife to gently lift up one corner of the

+label.
 Carefully peel back, gently and evenly.

-If it doesn't come off this way,
+If it doesn't come off this way, nothing

-nothing will take it off.
+will take it off.
+It's because different

-especially in Italian wines.
+glues are used, especially in Italian wines.

-Plan B: Hot Water Bath
+Plan B: Hot Water Bath Method

-If you are on a trip and want to save your labels
+If you are on a trip and want to save your

-for 15 minutes.
-As in,
+water for 15 minutes.
+As on one of our

 "Why are there wine bottles in the bath tub?"

-The glue will not dissolve with the oven method.
+The glue will not dissolve with the oven

-You'll need to put your label glue side down on a
+method.
+You'll need to put your label

-piece of paper or tissue to make sure it doesn't stick to anything.
+tissue to make sure it doesn't stick to

-I keep a manilla envelope in a nearby cabinet
+I keep a manilla envelope in a nearby

-and just add wine labels as I go.
+cabinet and just add wine labels as I go.

 When I have enough, I can start this project.

 My niece Rita made the frame above.
-Isn't it great?

-She decoupaged the wine labels onto an old frame.
+wine labels onto an old frame.
 It's

 perfect for a wine cork memo board.